Farrukh Dhondy: Writing

 Dhondy's literary output is extensive, including books for children, textbooks and biographies, as well as plays for theatre and scripts for film and television.
-He is also a columnist, a biographer (of C. L. R. James; 2001), and media executive, having been Commissioning Editor at Channel Four television from 1984 to 1997.
-During his time with Channel Four, he wrote the comedy series Tandoori Nights (1985–87) for the channel, which concerned the rivalry of two curry-house owners.
+He is also a columnist, and a biographer (of C. L. R. James; 2001).
+During Dhondy's time with Channel 4, he wrote the comedy series Tandoori Nights (1985–87) for the channel, which concerned the rivalry of two curry-house owners.

 His children's stories include KBW (Keep Britain White), a study of a young white boy's response to anti-Bengali racism.
-In 2011 Dhondy published his translation of selections from the Sufi poet Jalaluddin Rumi, Rumi: a New Translation.
+In 2011, Dhondy published his translation of selections from the Sufi poet Jalaluddin Rumi, Rumi: a New Translation.
 Dhondy also wrote the screenplay for the 2005 Bollywood historical blockbuster Mangal Pandey: The Rising, starring Aamir Khan and Toby Stephens.
 In 2012, Dhondy scripted a short film called The K File.
 This film dealt with a fictional take on the judgement of Ajmal Kasab and was directed by Oorvazi Irani.
 In 2013, Dhondy's play Devdas was premiered in London and was subsequently replayed globally.
-2013 also saw the publication of his novel Prophet Of Love (HarperCollins).
-His collection of Rumi translations was published in 2014 and received a 4.5-star rating on Goodreads.
+2013 also saw the publication of his novel Prophet of Love (HarperCollins).
+His collection of Rumi translations was published in 2014.

 Dhondy was featured by journalist Subi Shah in the political magazine New Internationalist, in its "final page", which led to the resurgence of his lifelong campaign to recruit more BAME talent in the television industry.
 Shah's article was subsequently reprinted in the New Statesman (covered in The Voice newspaper).

-His latest book, Hawk and Hyena, follows the story of Charles Sobhraj.
-Dhondy appeared on the podcast The Literary City with Ramjee Chandran to talk about his escapades with Charles Sobhraj as well as about his autobiography, Fragments Against My Ruin: A Life.
-Dhondy was at the 2022 Jaipur Literature Festival, London edition to talk about his books.
+Dhondy's latest book, Hawk and Hyena, follows the story of Charles Sobhraj.
+Dhondy appeared on the podcast The Literary City with Ramjee Chandran to talk about his escapades with Sobhraj as well as about his autobiography, Fragments Against My Ruin: A Life.
+Dhondy was at the 2022 Jaipur Literature Festival, London edition, to talk about his books.

+His daughter, Tir Dhondy, is a documentary presenter for the BBC, Channel 4, and other stations.